Gold Prospectivity Mapping in Tanzania: A Remote Sensing Case Study by Farmonaut

 Conclusion

 This case study underscores Farmonaut’s leadership in satellite-based exploration solutions, offering a scalable and sustainable approach for gold and other mineral exploration projects worldwide.
-For companies seeking to optimize their exploration efforts, Farmonaut provides the technology, expertise, and insights needed to succeed.
+For companies seeking to optimise their exploration efforts, Farmonaut provides the technology, expertise, and insights needed to succeed.

 Call to Action